Revocation of the special status of Jammu and Kashmir: Impact

 Impact of the Revocation of the special status of Jammu and Kashmir encompassed a year without high-speed Internet, changes in the politics and bureaucracy of the region, priority of counter-insurgency & counter-terrorism operations, new domicile rules, talks of restoration of statehood, judicial lethargy, and decline in stone-pelting among other things.

-As per figures collected from Kashmir tourism department, the number of footfalls by tourists counted at its highest 1.8 lakhs in the month of March 2022 (post-abrogation of article 370), which is a record in the past 10 years.
+As per figures collected from Kashmir tourism department, the number of footfalls by tourists counted at its highest 180,000 in the month of March 2022 (post-abrogation of article 370), which is a record in the past 10 years.
+The opposition has accused the government of inflating tourism numbers in Jammu & Kashmir by including Amarnath Yatris and Vaishno Devi pilgrims in the statistics.
+Previously, these religious pilgrims were not classified as tourists, as their visits were solely for religious purposes and contributed little to the local tourism economy.
+Opposition leaders, such as Omar Abdullah, argue that the government is now counting these pilgrims to artificially boost tourism figures, projecting an inflated picture of economic growth in the region.